-Every 4th of July, Nathan’s famous hot dog eating contest at Coney Island in New York takes place.
+Every 4th of July, Nathan’s famous hot dog eating contest at Coney Island takes place.
 This is probably the most well-known competitive eating contest in the country if not the world.
 Joey Chestnut has become the stuff of legends through his hot dog eating exploits in this competition.

-Lawmakers in New Jersey, as the biggest legal sports betting market in the US, are looking to cash in on the growing attraction of betting on competitive eating contests.
+Lawmakers in New Jersey, with NJ online sportsbooks among the largest in the country, are looking to cash in on the growing attraction of betting on competitive eating contests.
 A bill has been introduced to add these types of events to the betting board at in-state sportsbooks.

 Also included in that piece of legislation is legal betting on awards shows in the realm of movies and entertainment such as the Oscars or Grammys.

 This legislation is also a companion bill to one that has already been unanimously approved by the state Assembly in June of last year.
 The current bill has recently been advanced by the Government, Wagering, Tourism & Historic Preservation Committee.

 A pair of state senators are championing the cause to broaden the definition of a “sports event.”
 Sen. Jim Beach and Sen. Chris Brown are looking to redefine events such as this as “any skill-based attraction, including awards competitions and competitive eating contests.”

 The issue of betting on the Oscars has come up before.
 New Jersey permitted legal wagering on this event in the past.
 However, it was approved through a special dispensation issued by the Division of Gaming Enforcement (DGE).